Revel In Rivals, Code Red Catch-Up Part 3

 Jacoby lives with his mom, Joan Hackett (nominated for an Academy Award for Only When I Laugh, but as far as I'm concerned, most memorable in the final, amazing segment of Dead Of Night, Bobby), in New York City.
 Everything seems great, he enjoys making movies with his friends and despite being just 10 years-old has stepped into the responsibilities of being "the man of the house."
 That position is threatened when Robert Klein starts courting Joan, but she assures him he just has to win her son over.
 Well, we've all seen enough Bad Seed variants to know how well that's going to go.
 But like I said, this isn't exactly horror.
 Don't expect a lot of social workers to be pushed out of windows or nosy neighbors to get slashed with a knife.
 This is a more serious, psychological film.
 Better Watch Out was all about surprising you with shocking plot twists around each corner and drawing you into the classic, Hitchcock game of "how will the killer get away with his crime?"
 Rivals is more about making you ask, "jeez, what is lurking in that kid's mind?"

 The performances are top notch and go a long way to carrying this film, particularly Jacoby.
-This film's written and directed by Krishna Shah, the man who brought us Hardrock Zombies; but this film couldn't be more different.
+This film's written and directed by Krishna Shah, the man who brought us Hard Rock Zombies; but this film couldn't be more different.
 It's serious, dramatically compelling and features some weird, creepy imagery.
 The fact that it has the scrappy, low budget feel of a first-time filmmaker straight out of film school tackling very adult topics most Hollywood films would be afraid to touch (it's definitely an "only in the 70s" kinda movie) only makes things feel more off-beat and unsettling.
 Return Of the Living Dead's James Karen co-stars and it's chock-full of great New York City locations.
 The score is very scattershot, sometimes great, sometimes terrible, even bursting out into a nearly full-blown musical number at one point.
 Shah seems to be experimenting with every scene, and it mostly works.
 I think it's kinda great, but I certainly wouldn't fire it up on a first date.

-The audio is the original mono, presented with a little hiss and some pops, but nothing you wouldn't expect to hear in sync with this film.
+The Code Red audio is the original mono, presented with a little hiss and some pops, but nothing you wouldn't expect to hear in sync with this film.
 There are no subtitle options of any kind.
 This is a very no frills release for Code Red, no bonus trailers or even a menu.
 You put the disc in and it starts playing the movie, and hitting the "menu" button does nothing.
 But if you let the disc keep playing after the film, you do get the film's original trailer, which I imagine is pretty rare given the film, so that's a nice little treat at least.

 Look, I can't express how "not for everybody" this one is, but if you're reading this thinking it sounds like the kind of movie you'd be interested in than, yes, Rivals will probably live up to and even exceed your expectations.
 This is very much a cult film, but one with artier and more serious aspirations than most.
 You won't find many others like it.
+And now we've got a distinctly better way to view it.

 1 comment: